redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 If the script encounters an error, the process will abort, skipping any following data migrations.

-> The example data migration above didn't include this for brevity, but you should always run your data migration [inside of a transaction](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/transactions#bulk-operations-experimental) so that if any errors occur during execution the database will not be left in an inconsistent state where only *some* of your changes were performed.
+> The example data migration above didn't include this for brevity, but you should always run your data migration [inside a transaction](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/transactions#bulk-operations-experimental) so that if any errors occur during execution the database will not be left in an inconsistent state where only *some* of your changes were performed.

 ## Long Term Maintainability